sasq64/sixfive/ARTICLE.md

 * Using modern C++
 * Without any _macros_ or _ifdefs_
 * Being as fast or _faster_ than earlier emulators
-* Being more _configurable_ than earlier emulators.
+* Being more _configurable/extensible_ than earlier emulators.
-* Being more _extensible_ than earlier emulators

 ## The Code